 - Estate, tax, or family business planning attorney

 - Tax professional

 Applicants must have demonstrated knowledge of philanthropy and legacy planning in advising their clients.

 Applicants must be in good professional standing currently or upon retirement.
 Members subject to rules of conduct promulgated by a professional organization must be in compliance with those rules and be recognized as a member in good standing of the organization.
-An individual who is not in good standing will not be granted membership in Children’s Legacy Advisors and an individual who does not maintain good standing will be removed from membership in Legacy Advisors.
+An individual who is not in good standing will not be granted membership in Children’s Minnesota legacy advisors and an individual who does not maintain good standing will be removed from membership in legacy advisors.
 Members are expected to report any change in status with their respective professions as such change occurs.

 Most importantly, applicants should be committed to and passionate about philanthropy.
 They must believe in the power of philanthropy to positively impact our community.

-Members of Legacy Advisors commit to supporting Children’s vision to become an essential partner for future generations.
+Members of legacy advisors commit to supporting Children’s Minnesota vision to become an essential partner for future generations.

 Members are required to engage in the following activities:

 - Attend an orientation session upon joining Legacy Advisors.

 - Attend at least one educational and networking event hosted by the legacy advisors leadership council annually.